osimicek/neural-network-opencl/neural_network_c/README.md

 # C implementation of neural network

-The purpose of this code is to analyze computing requirements of neural network and optimized code.
+The purpose of this code is to analyze computing requirements of neural network and optimize the code.
 PROBEN1 data were used for testing.

 ## Requirements